-If Selected Files under Show SSD Files is selected, only selected file(s) are to be displayed in the report.
-Similarly, If Selected APs under Show Access Points is selected, only selected AP(s) are to be displayed in the report.
+Selected Files Show SSD Files If is selected, only selected file(s) Selected APs Similarly, under displayed in the report. are to be M Show Access Points is selected, only selected AP(s) are to be displayed in the report.
 Otherwise, all AP(s) will be shown in the report.